JSS component is missing React implementation. See the developer console for more information.

 All-structure blanket coverage.
 You can choose a blanket coverage amount that covers all buildings and structures on your property (except structures used for farming or agriculture).

 So, what is the value of adding an in-law suite?
 There are many benefits and drawbacks.
-If your home isn’t outfitted with an in-law quarters, building one may benefit you.
+If your home isn’t outfitted with in-law quarters, building one may benefit you.
 On the other hand, you may have to pay out more as a result.
 Take a look at the pros and cons of adding an in-law suite to your property:

 Your property’s resale value may increase.
 Adding the in-law suite can bump up the value of your home when increasing the square footage of your home or creating an additional structure is in play.